openwdl/wdl/modules/SPEC.md

 When multiple modules in the dependency tree require the same dependency with compatible version constraints (e.g., `^1.2.0` and `^1.5.0`), the resolver should attempt to find a single version satisfying all constraints.
 This avoids unnecessary duplication.

 When the constraints are incompatible (e.g., `^1.0.0` and `^2.0.0`), both versions are fetched and used independently.
 No deduplication is attempted and no warning is emitted.
 WDL modules are text files, and the tasks they define execute in isolated containers with no shared runtime state; no conflict can arise from duplicate versions coexisting.
 The cost of duplication is a few kilobytes of WDL source per duplicate.

+### Resource Limits

+Resolution consumes network and disk resources whose size is controlled by upstream repositories rather than the consumer.
+Engines may impose upper bounds on resolution-time resource use—tag count, repository size, file count, dependency depth, or any other dimension that proves problematic in practice—and report a clear error identifying the offending dependency when a bound is exceeded.
+The specific limits, and whether any are enforced at all, are an engine concern.

 ## Lockfile (`module-lock.json`)